Francisca Coya: Biography

-Francisca Coya was born in Cuzco around 1515 as the legitimate daughter of Huayna Cápac and his cousin-wife Mama Runtu Coya. or of his second wife, the Puruhá Princes Paccha Duchicela, mother of Atahualpa.
+Francisca Coya was born in Cuzco around 1515 as the legitimate daughter of Huayna Cápac and his cousin-wife Mama Runtu Coya. or of his second wife, the Puruhá Princess Paccha Duchicela, mother of Atahualpa.
 In spite of the uncertainty around her matrilineal origin, it is certain that her mother was a respected woman "for being an older and a principal woman in Cuzco", according to the later testimony of Pedro Inga, an Indigenous man, in Bogotá in 1575.

 Numerous chronicles agree that Emperor Capac "left numerous descendants, but had few legitimate children".
 The parentage of Huáscar and Atahualpa remains uncertain, and the lineage of female figures such as Francisca Coya’s is even more obscure.
 Some claim she was the daughter of a concubine.
 A lack of evidence led historian Fernando Jurado Noboa to state the following about the Incan royal family: "No one questioned the maternal origin of the children of the Inca: they were children of 'Sapa Inca the Inca' and that was enough."

 The Indigenous woman Catalina, who witnessed her birth and was her maid, declared in Tunja in 1575, when 70 years old, that "Guaynacaba, her father, put her in another house, where she lived with the rest of his daughters and maidens".
 Francisca was called "La Coya" by the first vecinos of Quito.